darkaico/mini-redis/README.md

 ## Structure

-This project is divided in 2 main apps and an utils module
+This project is divided in 2 main apps and a utils module

 ### Mini Redis

-We will find here our mini redis library which could be used as a library directly by using its singleton instance
+We will find here our mini Redis library, which could be used directly through its singleton instance.

 ```python
 from mini_redis import MiniRedis